 Whether you are looking to enroll a child in a good school system, register an employee for a technical certification program or earn your Master’s Degree, you will find access to high quality educational resources in Washington County.

 The graduation rate of Washington County high schools is 92%.
 Approximately 43.6% of the Washington County population over the age of 25 has attended college.
-The below infographic details the types of secondary degrees awarded within the county.

 Washington County is home to six public school districts offering K-12 education, and in the area there are five private/independent/parochial secondary schools.